Akascape/ShaderToyVid/README.md

 *Paste the `My Shaders` folder with ShaderToyVid.*

-Sometimes you also have to **force quit** the program if the shader window freezes after any complex shader-error.
+In some rare cases, you also have to **force quit** the program if the shader window freezes after any complex shader-error.

 ## Future Development
 - Live Preview is unstable and is not implemented.
 (The demo video was just to show the effects)